letebrhan/mwc3-2024-django-workshop/README.md

 <div style="page-break-after: always;"></div>

 ## Test Out The Entire Site
 Assuming everything went well, you should not be able to run the server again and verify that everything works as intended.
+In the terminal run:
 ```bash
 python manage.py runserver
 ```
-In a browser visit:
+Then in a browser visit:
 ```bash
 http://localhost:8000
 ```